Povstalec/StargateJourney/survival/addresses.md

 {:toc}

 As you already know from your trip to Abydos, you need an address to connect to another Stargate.
-Other world addresses can be found on Abydos.
+Addresses of other worlds can be found on Abydos.

 <details markdown="block">
 <summary><b>[Spoiler]</b> What addresses can be found and where</summary>